nextflow-io/training/docs/nf_template/5_pipeline.md

     )
     ```

-Finally, to add include the `FASTP` outputs as inputs to your `MULTIQC` process, you can mix them into existing channels.
+Finally, to provide the `FASTP` outputs as inputs to your `MULTIQC` process, you can mix them into existing channels.

-As with the inputs, you can view the outputs for the module by opening the `/modules/nf-core/fastp/main` file and viewing the module metadata.
+As with the inputs, you can view the outputs for the module by opening the `/modules/nf-core/fastp/main.nf` file and viewing the module metadata.

 ```groovy title="/modules/nf-core/fastp/main.nf" linenums="10"
 output: